duy-tran/CLOUD-COMPUTING-CLASS-2018/Lab5/README.md

 To create a new view, first we need to add a new URL in _form/urls.py_ and then write the controller in _forms/view.py_ The new search view allows us to look for item in the DynamoDB, with Preview Access and email's domain name as parameters.
 To get these records, method `get_leads` is added to _forms/model.py_.
 The HTML file is in _form/templates/search.html_
 After saving all the changes, we have the working search page in the local web app

 ![Local search page](img/search_local.png)

 ![Search result](img/search_local_result.png)

 ### Task 5.3: Improve the web app transfer of information (optional)
+The full documentation on this task has been added in [Optimizaton.md](./Optimization.md) for readability of the assignment and to include all the necessary explanations for the task.

 ### Task 5.4: Deliver static content using a Content Delivery Network

 -  [x] The static content in our web app

 In this task, we use CSS to add custom style to the web.
 At first, it was imported locally in directory _static_.

 ![Custom CSS](img/css.png)